 Barclay ‘open to requests’ for Welsh and Scots patients to be treated in England

-The Health Secretary has invited the Scottish and Welsh health ministers to discuss what ‘lessons can be learnt’ from different approaches.
+The Health Secretary suggested the two nations have worse NHS delays than England in some areas.

-Steve Barclay is “open to requests” for patients from devolved nations to be treated on the NHS in England amid record waiting lists, the Department of Health has said.
+Steve Barclay has said he is “open to requests” for patients from Wales and Scotland to be treated on the NHS in England amid record waiting lists.

-The Health Secretary has invited Michael Matheson and Eluned Morgan, the Scottish and Welsh health ministers, to discuss what “lessons can be learnt” from varying approaches to the health service in different administrations.
+The Health Secretary has invited Scottish and Welsh ministers to discuss what “lessons can be learnt” from the different approaches taken by each government to the health service.

-He suggested he would consider appeals for people waiting for lengthy periods in Wales and Scotland to be treated by the NHS or independent providers in England.
+He suggested the two nations have worse NHS delays than England in some areas, which both devolved administrations robustly disputed.

-Mr Matheson suggested the UK Government should focus on the “many issues south of the border”, while Labour’s Wes Streeting said the “only advice the Tories are qualified to offer is how to wreck the NHS”.
+Prime Minister Rishi Sunak has made cutting waiting lists one of five key priorities for his leadership after they hit a record 7.57 million people in hospitals in England alone in June.

 In a press release, the Department of Health and Social Care (DHSC) said there are “significant variations” in NHS waiting times between the four UK nations.